kharrigian/kharrigian.github.io/_pages/about.md

   - /about.html
 ---

 Keith Harrigian is a first-year PhD Student in Computer Science at Johns Hopkins University.
 With his advisor [<span style="color:blue">Mark Dredze</span>](https://www.cs.jhu.edu/~mdredze/), Keith researches computational and statistical methods for modeling multiple sources of heterogenous data.
 He is particularly interested in developing interpretable forms of multi-view and multi-modal learning to aid in clinical decision making.
-Prior to joining Johns Hopkins, Keith was a Senior Quantitative Analyst at [<span style="color:blue">Warner Media</span>](http://www.timewarner.com/) where he leveraged machine learning and natural language processing to mine social media data for applications to film and television marketing.
+Prior to joining Johns Hopkins, Keith was a Senior Quantitative Analyst at [<span style="color:blue">Warner Media</span>](https://www.warnermediagroup.com) where he leveraged machine learning and natural language processing to mine social media data for applications to film and television marketing.
 He holds a B.S. in Mathematics with minors in Physics and Music from Northeastern University.

 ## News Alerts

+**4/2/2020** - To support ongoing research efforts related to understanding the spread of information about COVID-19, I have independently reproduced code, data, and models from "Geocoding without geotags: a text-based approach for reddit".
+Learn more at the Github repostiory [<span style="color:blue">here</span>](https://github.com/kharrigian/smgeo).

 **8/29/2019** - I have officially started my pursuit of a PhD at Johns Hopkins.
 Reach out if you're ever in Baltimore!